 Kubernetes - the kubeadm way

-Here’s how my cluster looks like:
+Here’s how the cluster will look like:

-• My Cloud Provider of choice is Hetzner
+- cloud provider of choice is Hetzner

 Prerequisites